Website icon Xpert.Digital

 • IMF: International Monetary Fund (July): 0.2%

-• The ifo Institute recently forecast stagnation (0.0% growth).
-The forecasts for 2024 were revised downwards several times during the year.
-Economic development is slowed by various factors, including:
+• The ifo Institute recently forecasts stagnation (0.0% growth).
+Forecasts for 2024 have been revised downwards several times throughout the year.
+Economic development is being hampered by various factors, including:

 • High inflation and energy prices